Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Introduction

-Concrete and abstract program semantics are typically expressed in terms of (systems of) least fixpoint equations, and suitable conditions can be imposed ensuring that the approximation obtained is sound, namely that, roughly, properties derived from the abstract semantics are also valid at concrete level.
-In an ideal situation also the converse holds, a situation referred to as completeness of the abstract interpretation (see~\cite{GRS:MAIC} and references therein), which ensures the absence of false alarms.
+In the first part of the paper we develop a theory of approximation for systems of equations in the style of abstract interpretation.
+The general idea of abstract interpretation~\cite{cc:ai-unified-lattice-model,CC:SDPAF} consists of extracting properties of programs by defining an approximated program semantics over a so-called abstract domain, usually a complete lattice.
+Concrete and abstract semantics are typically expressed in terms of (systems of) least fixpoint equations, with conditions ensuring that the approximation obtained is sound, i.e., that properties derived from the abstract semantics are also valid at the concrete level.
+In an ideal situation also the converse holds and the abstract interpretation is called complete (see e.g.~\cite{GRS:MAIC}).
+Abstract interpretation has been applied also for the model checking of various kinds of mu-calculi and temporal logics (see, e.g.,~\cite{glls:abstraction-full-mu-calculus,lgsbb:property-preserving-abstractions,CC:TLA,s:relations-abstraction-refinement,dgg:ai-reactive,lt:modal-process-logic}).

-We generalise this idea to systems of fixpoint equations, where least and greatest fixpoints can coexist.
-A system over some concrete domain $C$ is abstracted by a system over some abstract domain $A$, which is intended to provide an overapproximation of the concrete one.
+We generalise this idea to systems of fixpoint equations, where least and greatest fixpoints can coexist (\S\ref{se:abstractions}).
+A system over some concrete domain $C$ is abstracted by a system over some abstract domain $A$.
 Suitable conditions are identified that ensure the soundness and completeness of the approximation.
 This enables the use of the approximation theory on a number of verification tasks.
-As an example, we show that some results on property preserving abstractions for the $\mu$-calculus~\cite{lgsbb:property-preserving-abstractions} arise as instances of our theory.
-We also discuss the use of the approximation theory for systems of fixpoint equations over the real interval $[0,1]$ arising from a fixpoint extension of {\L}ukasiewicz logic, considered in~\cite{MS:MS} as a precursor to model-checking PCTL or probabilistic $\mu$-calculi.
+We show how to recover some results on property preserving abstractions for the $\mu$-calculus~\cite{lgsbb:property-preserving-abstractions}.
+We also discuss a fixpoint extension of {\L}ukasiewicz logic, considered in~\cite{MS:MS} as a precursor to model-checking PCTL or probabilistic $\mu$-calculi.

-When dealing with greatest fixpoints, a key proof technique relies on the coinduction principle.
-It naturally spills out of Tarski's Theorem, that states that a monotone function $f$ over a complete lattice has a greatest fixpoint $\nu f$, which is the join of all post-fixpoints, i.e., the elements $l$ such that $l \sqsubseteq f(l)$.
+When dealing with greatest fixpoints, a key proof technique relies on the coinduction principle, which uses the fact that a monotone function $f$ over a complete lattice has a greatest fixpoint $\nu f$, which is the join of all post-fixpoints, i.e., the elements $l$ such that $l \sqsubseteq f(l)$.
 As a consequence proving $l \sqsubseteq f(l)$ suffices to conclude that $l \sqsubseteq \nu f$.
-Note that the focus here is on underapproximations of the fixpoint: for instance, if $f$ is the operator on relations having bisimilarity as the greatest fixpoint, one is normally interested in checking the bisimilarity of two states, say $s_1$ and $s_2$, i.e., in checking whether $\{ (s_1, s_2) \} \subseteq \nu f$.